DTJF/cmakefbc/_Install.md

 ~~~

 You can customize the output or generate additional LaTeX or XML output
-by adapting the configuration file Doxyfile in folder doc.
+by adapting the configuration file Doxyfile in the folder `doc`.